The gunman picked which coworkers he killed in San Jose, a witness says. It's yet another mass shooting in America's gun violence scourge - KION546

 The neighbor later noticed a fire broke out at Cassidy’s home around 6:30 a.m.

-The fire was reported at 6:37 a.m. — three minutes after calls about the shooting began, Smith, the sheriff, told CNN on Thursday.
+The fire was reported at 6:37 a.m. — a few minutes after calls about the shooting began, Smith, the sheriff, told CNN on Thursday.

 No one was found inside the home, San Jose Mayor Sam Liccardo told CNN affiliate KGO.

-Firefighters responded at a home in the 1100 block of Angmar Court in San Jose, according to tweets from the San Jose Fire Department.
+Firefighters responded at a home in the 1100 block of Angmar Court in San Jose around the time that Smith provided, according to tweets from the San Jose Fire Department.
 That is about eight miles from the VTA facility.

 It took firefighters about an hour to extinguish the two-alarm fire, which caused heavy damage and left the structure uninhabitable, the fire department said.